HMS Endurance (A171): Replacement

 On 9 September 2010, speculation in the press suggested it was likely that Endurance would be scrapped and replaced with another icebreaker from Norway.

 On 22 March 2011, it was announced that the Royal Navy intended to hire MV Polarbjørn, to be renamed HMS Protector, for three years whilst a final decision on whether to repair or scrap Endurance is made.
 HMS Protector was purchased in September 2013.

 It was announced on 7 October 2013 that Endurance would be sold for scrap, as it was not 'economically viable' to repair the damage sustained in 2008.
 In July 2015 the Ministry of Defence gave advanced notice of sale of the vessel for further use or recycling, noting that "parties interested in acquiring the vessel for future use should note it will require considerable investment".
-The vessel left Portsmouth under tow on her final voyage to the breakers' yard in Turkey on 1 June 2016.
+The vessel left Portsmouth under tow to the breakers' yard in Turkey on 1 June 2016.